 It's fair to say that this new systematic method of review makes a lot of sense.
 Agencies and Departments have to justify the proposed increases to the Ways and Means Committee and if they aren't able to convince committee members, the increases don't happen.
 This periodic review provides a more stable source of income, which helps government provide the services needed by our citizens, and allows for less dramatic changes for Vermonters.

 The House Agriculture Committee took extensive testimony on H.112, an act relating to the labeling of food with genetically-engineered (GE) ingredients.
-It is important to take testimony from all sides of an issue in order to
+It is important to take testimony from all sides of an issue in order to create good legislation.

 Why labeling?
 An overwhelming majority of Vermonters polled want it.
 There are a number of reasons but health concerns top the list.
 Most people are of the belief that the Federal Food and Drug Administration (FDA) does extensive testing on GE products.
 In fact, they do no testing of GE products.
 Rather, they rely on the word of the biotech companies making the products and third party laboratories paid by those companies.

 We took testimony from Steven Druker, executive director of the Alliance for Bio-Integrity (http://www.biointegrity.org), who believes that GE products are in our markets illegally.
 In a presentation delivered at an FDA Public Meeting in Washington, D.C. in 1999 as part of a Panel on Scientific, Safety, and Regulatory Issues he stated, "Not only does FDA policy violate sound science, it violates the U.S. Food, Drug and Cosmetic Act."